The Problems With Target Bikes (& Where To Look Instead)

 Unassembled in-store bikes may still be available upon request, but it depends on inventory.
 Inquire at the customer service desk if that’s what you want.

-Parts work poorly & lose adjustment
+Parts work poorly & come out of adjustment

 Assuming things are (kinda sorta) properly set up, there’s the question of whether they’ll last.